 All approvals shall include appropriate conditions and (except those for minor projects) include a section outlining Findings of Fact.
-The Planning Board chair signs the Notice of Decision.
+The Planning Board Chair signs the Notice of Decision.
 The Town Planner signs final approved plans.

 - 6.8 Changes to Approved Plans.
 There are three types of changes to approved plans: - a) Administrative Modification.
-Simple, straightforward changes that would not reasonably be expected to have any impact on abutters, the public, or the quality or character of the project may be approved by the Town Planner at his or her discretion. - b) Planning Board Modification.
+Simple, straightforward changes that would not reasonably be expected to have any impact on abutters, the public, or the quality or character of the project may be approved by the Town Planner at his or her discretion.
+A record is maintained of all approved administrative modifications.

+- b) Planning Board Modification.
 More consequential changes that would not be expected to have meaningful impact on abutters or the public may be approved by the Planning Board without notices.
 Planning Board modifications may be listed on the agenda as specific items or taken up under Other Business.
 The board may determine that the requested change should be treated as an amendment. - c) Amendments.
-Changes that might reasonably be expected to have a meaningful impact on abutters or the public are treated as amendments with a public hearing.
-Public notice shall be published and sent by certified mail to all abutters. - 6.9 Postponements.
-The Planning Board authorizes the Town Planner to approve postponement of an agenda item when requested by an applicant.
+Changes that are more significant or where the change might reasonably be expected to have a meaningful impact on abutters or the public are treated as amendments with a public hearing.
+Public notice shall be published and in the newspaper and notices are sent by certified mail to all abutters. - 6.9 Postponements.
+The Planning Board authorizes the Town Planner to approve postponement of an agenda item from a Planning Board agenda when requested by an applicant.
 The Town Planner, in consultation with the applicant, may schedule a new date for the project to be presented to the Planning Board.
+Applicants are encouraged to provide as much advance notice as possible when requesting a postponement.
+(The reason for this authorization is to avoid the necessity of the applicant and other interested parties having to appear before the board that evening only to have the project then be postponed, as requested.)